 Taxation of holding companies: the 2026 rules

-Mother-daughter regime, tax integration, dividends, capital gains and points of vigilance: the taxation of holding companies in 2026.
+Mother-daughter régime, tax integration, dividends, capital gains and points of vigilance: the taxation of holding companies in 2026.

-Expert note: This article was written by our chartered accountancy firm.
+Holding tax advice in France | IS, participation exemptionExpert note: This article was written by our chartered accountancy firm.
 Information is current as of 2026.
 For a personalised review of your situation, contact us.

 Updated March 2026 - A holding company is not just an optimization tool.
 It is a structure whose specific taxation must be understood before any creation or reorganization.
 In practice, managers often think of the holding company through the prism of dividends or the contribution of securities.
 However, the real question is broader: what taxation applies to the holding company on its products, its expenses, its distributions, its equity securities and its relations with the subsidiaries?